jethornton/flexgui/docs/source/style.rst

 	About, actionAbout, flex_About
 	Quick Reference, actionQuick_Reference, flex_Quick_Reference

-The syntax to select a tool bar button by name is:
+The syntax to select a tool bar button by name (here the flex_Quit button) is:

 .. code-block:: bash

 	QToolButton#flex_Quit:hover {
 		background-color: rgba(255, 0, 0, 75%);
 	}